Vishvesh-rao/starknet-test-box/README.md

 ### #cairo_transpiler.mjs

-This is the main executeble file which links truffle to warp and transpiling the contracts and is also responsible for certain folder creations, moving around of contracts, and at the deleting any extra folders created and storing the transpiled cairo contracts into `<project-root>/contracts/starkent/`.
+This is the main executeble file which links truffle to warp and transpiling the contracts and is also responsible for certain folder creations, moving around of contracts, and at the end deleting any extra folders created and storing the transpiled cairo contracts into `<project-root>/contracts/starkent/`.

 It imports from `exec_shellcmd.mjs` to enable execution of shell commands.